mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 Any issues picked up as Triage Owner which land within a Sprint boundary should be added to that Sprint in Jira.
 This sets clear expectations on when a ticket is available for testing in Staging and Production across Engineering and QA.

 :::note
 If an error, issue, work request, etc., is reported to our team in Slack, the first person to see and respond should file a bug in Jira and add the link to the Slack conversation.
-It will then be triaged normally in the triage meeting.
+It will then be triaged normally in the triage meeting or escalated by the triage owner if needed.
 :::

 ### FxA

-The triage owner should begin each day by checking whether there are any new urgent issues in Jira, Sentry, and Grafana, as well as questions in the fxa Slack channel.
+The triage owner should begin each day by checking whether there are any new urgent issues in [Jira](#jira), [Sentry](#sentry), and [Grafana](#grafana), as well as questions in the fxa Slack channel.
+(See more details for each of these lower down in the page.)

 In addition, the FxA triage owner is also responsible for:

 - Triaging new issues in [FxA Bugzilla](#bugzilla-fxa-only) (as a team if there is time in the triage meeting)
 - Checking if there are any PRs (from team members or contributors) without a reviewer that you can help move along
-- Helping fixing and merging Dependabot PRs
+- Helping to fix and merge [Dependabot PRs](#dependency-management-dependabot)
 - Assisting with any high priority bugs that come up during the sprint
 - Hanging out in the #fxa Matrix room

-See more details for each of these below.
-The triage owner should post a daily update in the #fxa-team Slack channel which can be copied and pasted and should only take 5-10 minutes:
+The triage owner should post a daily update in the #fxa-team Slack channel which can be copied and pasted and should only take 5-10 minutes.
+Include links to graphs or tickets.

 :::note[Triage owner daily update]
 ```
 :jira: New tickets in Jira that we should consider moving up in the backlog, or other updates?
 :sentry2: Major spikes or issues in Sentry?
 :grafana-intensifies: Any abnormalities in Grafana?
-[Handy link 1](https://earthangel-b40313e5.influxcloud.net/d/BeBr8TiIz/fxa-gcp-load-balancers?orgId=1&from=now-3h&to=now&refresh=1m), [handy link 2](https://earthangel-b40313e5.influxcloud.net/d/J81nRFfWz/auth-server?orgId=1&refresh=1m)
 :slack: Anything in #fxa or #fxa-bots that needs #fxa-team attention?
 ```
 :::